 However, the saving grace of Lucknow traffic is that, at least it moves.
 Don’t ask me how, but it does.
 And for some reason, it was perfectly doable to navigate this traffic in a slow and ungainly rickshaw.

-Although if you have no command of Hindi, you might inadvertently end up in a situation where your rickshaw driver starts to turn into traffic the wrong way, calmly paddling along, and you are not able to make him understand why this is not the best thing in your opinion.
+Although if you have no command of Hindi, you might inadvertently end up in a situation where your rickshaw driver starts to turn into traffic the wrong way, calmly paddling along, and you are not able to make him understand why you believe this is not the best thing for your life expectancy.

 But his eyes, when he looked at me, was quiet with a simple hope.
 His mouth, part agape in a hopeful toothless smile.
 His hair part gone, his red shirt faded.
 And I thought about his obvious age, yet there he was in the streets still.
 Living day by day.
 Ah, the hell with it.
 Let’s do this Lucknow traffic in a rickshaw.

 By the use of gestures and show-and-tell, I offered something similar to what I generally paid rickshaw drivers in Varanasi**, which was not a lot at all, even for a fellow Asian.
-Because I had haggled very little in Varanasi, I know that most likely I overpaid there.
+Even so, I had haggled very little in Varanasi, so I know that most likely I still overpaid.

 But he readily agreed.